Form: A casual, open shrub.

-Leaf retention: Evergreen but drought and freeze deciduous.
+Leaf retention: Evergreen except drought and freeze deciduous.

 Growth rate: Moderate to rapid.